Budget Reconciliation Act Impact on Federal Aid and Student Loans

 I’m in the PharmD program and borrow loans each year.
 Why are new students in my program being offered more in unsubsidized loans than me?

-Certain degree programs have been identified as professional degrees eligible for increased Federal Unsubsidized Direct Loans in the H.R.1 Act.
+Certain degree programs have been identified as professional degrees eligible for increased Federal Unsubsidized Direct Loans in the OBBBA.
 At U-M, these programs include the M.D., J.D., Pharm.D., and D.D.S. degrees.
 Beginning July 1, 2026, new professional program federal loan borrowers are eligible to borrow up to $50,000 per year and up to $200,000 total over the duration of their post-undergraduate professional degree program(s).
 Financial aid offers for new borrowers pursuing these specific degrees are based on the new $50,000 per year maximum unsubsidized loan eligibility.

 I’m currently enrolled in two graduate degree programs.
 Will I be able to continue borrowing Graduate PLUS loans?